-- (a) A custodian may not transfer custody of a child to another person, or allow a prior transfer of custody of a child to another person to continue, with the intent permanently to relinquish the custodian's rights and responsibilities regarding the child except through: - 23 (1) adoption or guardianship; - (2) judicial award of custody; - 25 (3) placement by or through a child-placing agency; [or] - 26 (4) other judicial or tribal action[; or - $27 \qquad \qquad (5) \dots].$ - (b) A person may not receive custody of a child, or act as an intermediary in a transfer of custody, if the person knows or reasonably should know the transfer violates subsection (a). - 30 (c) A violation of this section is a [misdemeanor]. - (d) The fact that a transfer of custody of a child or a continuance of a prior transfer of custody of a child by a custodian may subsequently become permanent does not in and of itself
+- 28 (a) A parent or guardian of a child or an individual with whom a child has been placed for 29 adoption may not transfer custody of a child to another person, or allow a prior transfer of - custody of a child to another person to continue, with the intent permanently to relinquish the - 31 parent's, guardian's, or individual's rights and responsibilities regarding the child except - 32 through: - 33 (1) adoption or guardianship; - 34 (2) judicial award of custody; - 35 (3) placement by or through a child-placing agency; [or] - 36 (4) other judicial or tribal action[; or

-- 1 establish the intention of the custodian, at the time of transfer or continuance, permanently to - 2 relinquish rights and responsibilities regarding the child.

-Legislative Note: Subsection (a)(5) is bracketed.
-It is intended that the state insert here process(es) permitted by law of the state for transfer of custody of a child that are not included in the preceding subsections.

-1. Subsection (a) sets out the essential objective of this article - a custodian (parent or guardian of a child, or individual with whom a child has been placed for adoption) may not transfer custody of the child to a non-family member with the intent of permanently relinquishing the custodian's rights and responsibilities regarding the child.
-Similarly, a custodian who initially made a transfer without an intent to relinquish parental rights and responsibilities may not later decide to allow the transfer to continue after adopting an intent to relinquish parental rights and responsibilities.
-A transfer of custody of the child by whatever means, including by power of attorney, is not permitted.
+1 $(5)\ldots$].
+2 (b) A person may not receive custody of a child, or act as an intermediary in a transfer of 3 custody of a child, if the person knows or reasonably should know the transfer violates 4 subsection (a).
+5 (c) A violation of this section is a [misdemeanor].
+6 (d) The fact that a transfer of custody of a child or a continuance of a prior transfer of 7 custody of a child by a parent or guardian of the child or the individual with whom the child was 8 placed for adoption might subsequently become permanent does not in and of itself establish the 9 intention of the parent, guardian, or individual, at the time of transfer or continuance, 10 permanently to relinquish rights and responsibilities regarding the child.
+11 12 13 14 Legislative Note: Subsection $(a)(5)$ is bracketed.
+It is intended that the state insert here each process permitted by law of the state for transfer of custody of a child that is not included in the preceding subsections.
+15 16 17 18 Subsection (c) designates a violation of this section as a misdemeanor.
+It is intended that the state insert the degree or level of misdemeanor.
+Alternatively, the state may designate a violation as a specific crime, e.g., child endangerment or abandonment.
+The state may also insert another category of crime, e.g., felony or infraction.
+19 20 Preliminary Comments 21 22 23 24 25 26 27 28 29 30 1.
+Subsection (a) sets out the essential objective of this article - a parent or guardian of a child, or individual with whom a child has been placed for adoption may not transfer custody of the child to person who is a non-family member with the intent of permanently relinquishing the parent's, guardian's, or individual's rights and responsibilities regarding the child.
+Similarly, a parent, guardian, or individual who initially made a transfer without an intent to relinquish rights and responsibilities regarding the child may not later decide to allow the transfer to continue after adopting an intent to relinquish those rights and responsibilities.
+A transfer of custody of the child by whatever means, including by power of attorney, is 31 32 not permitted.

-This section is designed to protect a child from being transferred to the custody of a person who might not be fit to provide for the health, safety, and well-being of the child.
+person who might not be fit to provide for the health, safety, and well-being of the child.
 It is also designed to protect a child from being transferred to the custody of a person who might be a child trafficker or sexual molester.